rockstor/rockstor-doc/contribute.rst

         #       new file:   foobar.py
         #

-If you'd like credit for your patch or you are a frequent contributor, add your name to the AUTHORS file.
+If you'd like credit for your patch or if you are a frequent contributor, you should add your name to the AUTHORS file.

 Build VM
 --------

-You need a Virtual Machine(VM) to test and develop your changes.
+You need a Virtual Machine(VM) to build and test your changes.
 An easy solution is to create a RockStor VM using either Oracle's `VirtualBox
 <https://www.virtualbox.org/>`_ or if you are using a Linux desktop then
 `Virtual Machine Manager <https://virt-manager.org>`_ is also an option.
 You